hirosystems/docs/docs/platform/build-contract.md

 title: Build Contracts
 ---

-This guide helps you create/build contracts using the [Hiro Platform](https://platform.hiro.so/).
+This article helps you create/build contracts using the [Hiro Platform](https://platform.hiro.so/).

 ## Prerequisites